 Implementing STAR in Your Classroom

-Start with staff training: All teachers need to understand the rationale behind Word Aware and feel confident implementing the STAR framework.
-Training should be practical, providing opportunities to practise word selection and teaching techniques.
-Teachers need to see the approach modelled before implementing it themselves.
+Teachers need Word Aware training and confidence with the STAR framework.
+Training should be practical, letting teachers practise word selection and teaching.
+Model the approach for teachers before they use it themselves.

 Monitor and check impact: Schools track children's vocabulary growth through regular tests.
 They also watch how target words appear in children's independent writing.
 This data informs future word selection and helps teachers refine their practise.